 Professional Photographers of Michigan – joined in 2000

 Michigan Triangle Professional Photographers Association – joined in 2000

-I attended GLIP (Great Lakes Institute of Photography) from 2000 to 2014.
-(I missed 2015 because of caring for my family) I took classes in many areas of photography and business.
+I attended GLIP (Great Lakes Institute of Photography) from 2000 to 2014. ( I haven’t been to GLIP since then because of taking care of my family.)
+I took classes in many areas of photography and business.

 All of these provide education specific to the professional photographer for photography, business and art.
-All of these provide mentors and others to help train others since each person can give instruction and learn new techniques and processes.
+All of these provide mentors and others to help train more photographers since each person can give instruction and learn new techniques and processes.
 The opportunities to try new things and compete are numerous.